Equipment rental: History

-Equipment rental is a relatively new industry, first developed in Anglo-Saxon countries.
-It emerged in the UK after the First World War and has now become a multi-billion euro business providing a wide range of construction and industrial equipment for customers globally.The American Rental Association was founded as early as 1955, and the first waves of consolidation took place in the 1970s in North America, leading to the creation of companies with nationwide operations.
+Equipment rental was first developed in Anglo-Saxon countries.
+It emerged in the UK after the First World War and has now become a multi-billion euro business providing a wide range of construction and industrial equipment for customers globally.
+The American Rental Association was founded as early as 1955, and the first waves of consolidation took place in the 1970s in North America, leading to the creation of companies with nationwide operations.
 Consolidation was slow in the 2000s but a buyout joined the two largest North American rental companies: United Rentals and RSC.

 Europe is catching up since the 1980s.
-In Europe alone there are over 17,000 equipment rental companies and the industry is now growing quickly in other areas of the world, including the Middle East, Latin America and Asia.
+In Europe alone there are over 17,000 equipment rental companies and the industry is now growing quickly in other areas of the world, including the Middle East, Latin America, and Asia.
 The industry has moved from mostly family-owned small businesses to the creation of a number of international groups, some of which have an annual turnover over €1billion.
 Around 40 of the 100 largest equipment rental companies in the world are European.
 The majority of companies in the industry still have fewer than 5 employees.
 Concentration in the industry is expected to renew at a fast pace, following a pause in 2008–2009 as a consequence of the international credit crunch.

 The situation of the equipment rental industry in Europe varies from one country to another, with some markets being more mature.
-Equipment rental penetration is lower in Southern and Eastern Europe and highest in the UK and the Nordic Countries.
+Equipment rental penetration is lower in Southern and Eastern Europe and highest in the UK and the Nordic countries.
 The potential for growth is important in Southern, Central and Eastern Europe, where some countries saw a double-digit growth rate for rental in recent years.

 Equipment rental market - key figures

-In 2017 the Global Rental Alliance (GRA) estimated the combined rental revenue among the GRA member associations (US, Canada, Europe and UK, Japan, Australia and New Zealand) to be US$91.5 billion for 2015.
+In 2017, the Global Rental Alliance (GRA) estimated the combined rental revenue among the GRA member associations (US, Canada, Europe and UK, Japan, Australia and New Zealand) to be US$91.5 billion for 2015.